What We Do

 Psychology & Community Work: Michael studied psychology at Edinburgh University and spent four years at Garvald West Linton, a Steiner-inspired community where people with learning disabilities live and work together.
 He later taught English in Japan, bringing cross-cultural understanding to his community work.

-Ecological Business: Michael has run Arbor Vitae Arboriculture Ltd for 18 years, a tree consultancy based in Edinburgh.
-His work includes tree surveys, bat habitat checks, and designing small forests to support biodiversity.
+Ecological Business: Michael has run Arbor Vitae Arboriculture Ltd for 15 years, a tree consultancy based near Edinburgh.
+His work includes tree surveys, bat habitat assessments, and designing small forests to support biodiversity.
 He has written papers on environmental topics including articles in the Arboricultural Association magazine about biodiversity and Miyawaki forest regeneration.
 He's climbed rainforest trees in Borneo and India, and is known for being thorough, calm, and deeply respectful of nature and people.

 "Michael was professional, knowledgeable and very helpful.
 He explained everything clearly and gave me confidence in the decisions I needed to make."